-Project ELEVATE is a Jacob K. Javits USDOE collaborative grant between UCF and Seminole County Public Schools.
-The 2.4 million grant award was approved for 5 years (2015-2020).
+Project ELEVATE is a Jacob K. Javits U.S. Department of Education collaborative grant between UCF and Seminole County Public Schools.
+The $2.4 million grant award was approved for 5 years (2015-2020).

 Objectives of Project ELEVATE (English Learner Excellence Evolving through Advanced Teacher Education) include the identification of underserved, economically disadvantaged and English Learners, in 12 schools selected from Title I contexts in Seminole County.